 Helpful Tip: Use the Same Groomer or Grooming Shop Each Time

 For the above reasons and others, it is good to use the same groomer if possible.
 This is easier for your dog, as he won't be with a total stranger each time and will therefore have less stress during his experience.

 Every groomer is an individual and so is every dog.
-Therefore, the body language and handling from each groomer is just a little different to the dog.
+Therefore, the body language and handling of each groomer are just a little different for the dog.
 Also, it gives the chance for the groomer to get to know your pet and his likes and dislikes.
 Familiarity goes a long way in making a grooming experience the best it can be for your beloved pet.